Bring back the nostalgia of pompoms

-- Djeco Pompom Maker (great for kids!) or a four tine fork
+- Djeco Pompom Maker (ideal for kids!) or a standard four-prong fork

 Step 1

-Decide how you would like to customize your ankle socks.
-What color thread would you like to use?
-You can also go for multiple pompoms or stick with the classic unique pompom.
+Start by deciding how you want to personalize your ankle socks.
+What color of thread do you want to use?
+You can opt for multiple pompoms or stick to a classic style with a single pompom.

 Step 2

-If you have a pompom maker such as the Djeco Pompom Maker, all of the instructions are in your kit.
-Otherwise, take your average household fork and start wrapping your yarn around fork prongs approximately 40-50 times.
-The more times you wrap your yarn around the fork, the bigger the pompom will be.
+If you’re using a pompom maker, follow the instructions provided in the kit.
+If not, take a household fork and wrap yarn around its prongs about 40-50 times.
+The more wraps you make, the larger the pompom will be.

 Step 3

-Insert a 10-15 cm length piece of yarn between the second and third fork prong underneath and around the top of the wrapped yarn.
-Tie a firm and tight knot.
+Take a piece of yarn approximately 10-15 cm long, and insert it between the second and third prong of the fork, going under and around the top of the wrapped yarn.
+Tie a secure knot.

 Step 4

-Cut through the yarn loops on the left and right side of the fork.
-You can either cut the loops while the yarn is still on the fork or you can also slip the yarn off the fork and cut the loops afterwards.
+Cut through the yarn loops on both sides of the fork.
+You can do this while the yarn is still on the fork or gently slip it off first and then cut the loops.

 Step 5